 Loans come in many forms.
 Though they all must be repaid, the way you repay them can vary.
 We’ll help you understand the main types and the key differences to help you manage your investment in your education wisely.

 Student jobs that are paid through financial aid are often referred to as work-study positions.
 Most are located in campus offices.
 We’ll explain how you can find a work-study job if you are eligible for this kind of financial aid.
+To find a list of work study positions available, please visit Hire-A-Hawk.

 There are special considerations for financial aid in certain cases.
 Check below if these areas fit your situation.